-The Kitsap County Road Standards apply to all designed and newly constructed or reconstructed public roads, sidewalks and trails within a Kitsap County right-rights of way or within private property to be dedicated to Kitsap County for right-of way by any person, firm, corporation or other entity.
-They do not apply to roads in existence prior to the adoption of these Standards.
+The Kitsap County Road Standards apply to all designed and newly constructed or reconstructed public roads within a Kitsap County right-of-way or within private property to be dedicated to Kitsap County for right-of-way by any person, firm, corporation or other entity.
 The Standards are not intended to apply to general maintenance activities performed on roads in existence prior to January 13, 2003, the original date of adoption, as long as the maintenance activities do not significantly alter the dimensions or function of the road.

-Land development activity that willshall impact the level of service, safety, or operational efficiency of existing roads or that is required by other County Code or ordinance to improve such roads, may be required to provide improvements in accordance with these Standards.
+Land development activity that will impact the level of service, safety, or operational efficiency of existing roads or that is required by other County Code or ordinance to improve such roads, may be required to provide improvements in accordance with these Standards.
 The need for off-site improvements to existing County roads shall be based on an assessment of the potential impacts of the proposal.

-These Standards apply to the design and construction of County roads both by Kitsap County and the private development community.
-These Standards are not intended to govern the construction of privately maintained roads that are located outside County rights-of- way.
+These Standards apply to the design and construction of public roads both by Kitsap County and the private development community.
+These Standards are not intended to govern the construction of privately maintained roads that are located outside County rights-of-way.
 It is, however, recommended that designers of such roads adhere to these standards.